vikramtharakan/Introduction_to_ML/README.md

-# ex1_ML

-### First programming challenge for Andrew Ng's Introduction to Machine Learning Course through Stanford
+# Introduction to Machine Learning

+### Intro
+This repository contains the code used to solve coding problems throughout the course

+### Contents
+* ex1: Introduction to gradient descent and linear regression
+* ex2: Introduction to logistic regression and regularization